Coping with 2-Year-Old Children's Emotions: A Comparison Between Caucasian and Hispanic Mothers

 SRCD Biennial Meeting 2011

 Friedlmeier, Wolfgang; Beachum, Lauren; Kiser, Charalene; and Drahos, Megan, "Coping with 2-Year-Old Children's Emotions: A Comparison Between Caucasian and Hispanic Mothers" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 41.
+41.

 This document is currently not available here.